Forside

 • A streamlined project execution including following the agreed time schedule led by the appointed Project Manager

-• A close collaboration between the R&D departments of our customer and us
+• A close collaboration between the R&D departments of our customers and us

 • The interaction between the casted part and the rest of the structure, in which it will be used